MrRiptide/bungeecord-kubernetes/docs/content/docs/Quick Start/_index.md

 You will need an recent version of [Kubernetes](https://kubernetes.io/) to use this project.
 This quickstart is written specifically for [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), however it should work on most other hosting providers with minor changes.

+{{% alert title="🛑 STOP 🛑" color="warning" %}}
 The rest of this quickstart is under the assumption that you have an open command line connected to your kubernetes cluster.
+Make sure you can connect before continuing.
+{{% /alert %}}

 ## Setting it up for a single survival server